 Founded in 1980 by computer artist Edward Zajec, the computer art program has actively participated in developing the field of electronic art for 35 years.
 During that time, students have consistently created work that is free from paradigmatic constraints of traditional media.
 The program's alumni follow a broad variety of career paths, from academia to independent work to industry.

-Application deadline: February 1 for fall admission (January 1 if you are applying for a McNair Graduate Fellowship or a University African American Fellowship).
+Application deadline: February 1 for fall admission.
 Computer art currently does not offer spring admission.